How to Setup Customer Privacy Settings in Shopify Custom Pixel

 The data sale setting allows you to integrate Shopify's Customer Events with your Shopify Data Sale Opt Out page.

-Data Collected Qualifies as Data Sale
+Data Collected Qualifies as Data Sale:

-This means the Custom Pixel won't fire if the shopper submits the Data Sale Opt Out form & Shopify identifies the user as being in a region that you've selected in your Data Sales Opt Out setting.
+This means the Custom Pixel won't fire if the shopper submits the Data Sale Opt Out form and Shopify identifies the user as being in a region that you've selected in your Data Sales Opt Out setting.

-Data Collected Qualifies as Data Sale and supports limited data use
+Data Collected Qualifies as Data Sale and Supports Limited Data Use:

 This means the Custom Pixel will fire regardless as to if the shopper submitted the Data Sale Opt Out form or not, but with a crucial condition: the data used must be under strict limitations that comply with the legal requirements for data sale opt-outs.
 This typically means that the data can only be used for specific, limited purposes that do not constitute a sale under privacy laws.